The PRI Association is governed by the PRI Association Board (the board) as set out in the Articles of Association of PRI Association.

 Board priorities for this year

-- Lead the ‘PRI in a Changing World’ signatory consultation
+- Lead the response to the ‘PRI in a Changing World’ signatory consultation.

 The Board provides a quarterly update in the quarterly signatory update.

 Rules, policies and terms of reference

 These documents, referred to in the Articles, enshrine the procedures and practicalities required to give effect to each Article in more detail.
 The board has approved the following rules, policies and terms of reference: